Cauchy-1210/cauchy-1210.github.io/_publications/2026-08-01-globecom-psoam-staring-radar.md

 ![Measured comparison at 8 m](/images/psoam-measurement.png)
 *Measured comparison for the nominal 8-m two-target scene, same range gate, azimuth sector, and dynamic range throughout. (a) Conventional transmit antenna. (b) The four measured PS-OAM orders. (c) Azimuth cuts through the peak-range rows: the conventional response stays one broad lobe, the PS-OAM response is bimodal at −15.4° and +13.2° with η = 0.936.
 The azimuth axis is model-based and not yet absolutely calibrated.*

 ## What it does not claim

 Equivalent-order diversity creates no aperture-independent angular degrees of freedom — higher phase slopes still require correspondingly larger mode-generating apertures.
 The benefit is architectural: fixed antennas, no mechanical scanning, and an angular response controlled by transmit mode content rather than by receive-element count.
+## What it does not claim

+Equivalent-order diversity creates no aperture-independent angular degrees of freedom — higher phase slopes still require correspondingly larger mode-generating apertures.
+The benefit is architectural: fixed antennas, no mechanical scanning, and an angular response controlled by transmit mode content rather than by receive-element count.